Real Estate

 Ensure Your Family’s Safety: Well Water Testing is Affordable

-The Essential Water Test Kit is perfect option for yearly water testing, certified lab testing that includes basic chemistry; heavy metals, nitrates and other inorganics; and coliform bacteria.
+The Essential Water Test Kit is the perfect option for yearly water testing, certified lab testing that includes basic chemistry, heavy metals, nitrates, and other inorganics, and coliform bacteria.

-It’s often also a good idea to test for other local pollutant risks near your property—like contaminants from agriculture, industrial sites, and septic leakage.
+It’s often also a beneficial idea to test for other local pollutant risks near your property—like contaminants from agriculture, industrial sites, and septic leakage.

 Water Test Kits for Testing Your Well Water